Home / Digital Commerce Blog - Blackbit / New White Paper: The Importance of User Experience

 Keep it simple!

-Usability is best translated as usability or user-friendliness: it refers to the extent to which a product can be used to achieve certain goals effectively, efficiently and satisfactorily.
+Usability is best translated as suitability for use or user-friendliness: it describes the extent to which a product can be used to achieve certain goals effectively, efficiently and satisfactorily.
 In e-commerce, it is a quality feature that shows how easy your online shop is to use.
-Good usability is usually not explicitly noticed, but poor usability is.
+Good usability is usually not explicitly recognised, whereas poor usability is.

 Learn to think like your customers

 Understanding the user context is key to a successful transaction.
-Only by understanding the mood and context of your customers, and identifying any obstacles or problems, will you be able to successfully adapt the design of your online shop and increase your conversions.
+Only when you know the mood and context of your customers and identify any obstacles and problems will you be able to successfully adapt the design of your online shop and thus increase your conversions.

-Focus the user's attention on your product and guide them to purchase
+Direct the user's attention to your product and guide them to make a purchase

-Of course there are design trends, but they change with each generation of designers and vary across cultures.
-Do not rely on short-term design trends, which in turn require frequent relaunches.
-This will save you money and keep your online presence attractive to users for a longer period of time.
+Of course there are design trends, but these change with each generation of designers and vary across different cultures.
+Don't rely on short-term design trends that require frequent relaunches.
+This will save you money and keep your online presence attractive to users over a longer period of time.

-Instead, we recommend aligning your design with your brand, product mood, company goals and the visual requirements of your users.
+Instead, we recommend aligning your design with your brand, product mood, the goals of your company and the visual requirements of your users.
 And the same applies here: Keep it simple!
-The more variations or elements you place on a page, the more they distract from the real thing: the buying process.
-Keep your design clear, clean and simple - focus the user's attention on your product and guide them to purchase.
-Customer journey maps help you do just that: smooth the user's path from the starting point to the end of a buying process and identify potential bottlenecks.
+The more variations or elements you place on a page, the more they distract from the main point: the buying process.
+Keep your design clear, clean and simple - direct the user's attention to your product and guide them towards the purchase.
+Customer journey maps help you do just that: smooth the user's path from the starting point to the end of the buying process and recognise potential bottlenecks.

 Do the usability check with us

-Does your online shop have gaps in usability?
-In our white paper you will not only learn about the basics of user experience, we will also show you which practical questions you should ask yourself as an online shop operator in order to improve the shopping experience of your shop, achieve more conversions and inspire your customers.
+Does your online shop have usability gaps?
+In our white paper, you will not only learn the basics of user experience, we will also show you which practical questions you should ask yourself as an online shop operator in order to improve the shopping experience of your shop, achieve more conversions and inspire your customers.

 Leave us feedback